 Partial Point Rubric

-Where an answer is set to all partial points, a rubric is provided to allow graders to dynamically deduct points from the maximum score.
+Where an answer is set to allow partial points, a rubric is provided to allow graders to dynamically deduct points from the maximum score.
 A grader can add an item, change an item weight or remove an item at any time in grading.
 The change will be applied for all students in this assignment, and any changes in rubric will upgrade already graded students to implement changes.
 The rubric is dynamic for each assignment, and every new assignment starts with an empty rubric.

 Every rubric item is 2 fields, first is the rubric item weight and the second one line item name.